-There are historical breakthroughs that drastically transform the world we live in, unfolding a new leaf in the annals of glorious achievements of human civilization, and ushering us into a new epoch, the one characterized by pioneering changes, soaring aspirations, invigorated resolve and an unprecedented development that exults, motivates, fills us with awe and heralds groundbreaking future developments.
+There are historical breakthroughs that drastically transform the world we live in, unfolding a new leaf in the annals of glorious achievements of human civilization, and ushering us into a new epoch — one characterized by pioneering changes, soaring aspirations, invigorated resolve and an unprecedented development that exults, motivates, fills us with awe and heralds groundbreaking future developments.

-The launching of the first artificial earth satellite 60 years ago was the first success humans had tasted in the field of space exploration, making it possible to explore space, initiating the space age and finally, triggering the fiercely competitive space race between the two superpowers of the world – USA and USSR.
+The launch of the first artificial earth satellite 60 years ago made it possible to explore space, initiated the space age and triggered the fiercely competitive space race between the two superpowers of the world – USA and USSR.

 Sputnik – The reliable companion